prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_3.en.md

 But if he lived he would never write about her, he knew that now.

-Nor about any of them.
+He wouldn't write about others like her.

 The rich were dull and they drank too much, or they played too much backgammon.